S3 EP7: Emma Doran

 And then the next second is when I do it.
 I think there should be morning vapes that are like Wheetabix flavored.

-but it's awful it's awful stuff yeah the onus is really on one individual to keep the whole thing going it's a lot of pressure
+It's awful stuff.
+Yeah, the onus is really on one individual to keep the whole thing going.

 Okay, so how long do we vape in bed for?
 Oh, not long.
 Not long.